 Orange Lighting also provides interior and exterior lighting and designs for private homes too.

-Andrew lives on the Hertfordshire / Essex borders with his wife and children.
+Andrew lives on the Hertfordshire / Essex borders in the UK with his wife and children.